deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Where Do We Go From Here?
 ---
 Let's shift our focus to the PTE entry from the `!pte` command output in the last screenshot.
 We can see that our entry is that of a user mode page, from the `U/S` bit being set.
 However, what if we cleared this bit out?

-The entry should then flip to kernel mode.
+When the `U/S` bit is set to 0, the page should become a kernel mode page, based on the aforementioned information.
 Let's investigate this in WinDbg.

 Rebooting our machine, we clear out the `U/S` bit manually of our allocated shellcode.